 Given the major public clouds use the same underlying x86 technology we see no material reason why the performance would be any different on other major public clouds using the same publicly available dataset and compute/GPU resources.

 However does this performance come at a cost?

-Given the IBM Power AC922 was provided by specialist AI Cloud provider L3C Limited we asked them to provide their monthly rolling and monthly (12 month commitment) costs to give a comparison with the publicly available pricing from the major public clouds.
-Their minimum charging unit is per week so they don't have the charging granularity of the major public clouds or many of the self service portal features but the performance benefit of the IBM Power AC922 does not come at an additional cost.
+The IBM Power AC922 was provided by specialist AI Cloud provider L3C Limited who provided their monthly rolling and monthly (12 month commitment) costs to give a comparison with the publicly available pricing from the major public clouds.
+Their minimum charging unit is per week so they don't have the charging granularity of the major public clouds or many of the self service portal features but the performance and cost benefits are clear.